 The surname Worthy was first found in south Uist, in the Outer Hebrides (Gaelic: Na h-Eileanan Siar), in the present day Council Area of Western Isles, a region controlled by the Norwegians prior to the Treaty of Perth in 1266, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Worthy family

-Another 237 words (17 lines of text) covering the year 1506 is included under the topic Early Worthy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Worthy research.
+Another 102 words (7 lines of text) covering the year 1506 is included under the topic Early Worthy History in all our PDF Extended History products and printed products wherever possible.